LiweiningMG/bash/README.md

 # bash
-Share some bash scripts I wrote in bioinformatics analysis
+Some bash scripts I wrote in bioinformatics analysis